akpw/mktxp/README.md

 In case a different port is preffered, it can be changed via the ```mktxp edit -i``` command.

 ## Grafana dashboard
-Now with your RouterOS devices configured metrics being exported to Prometheus, it's easy to visualise them with this [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)
+Now with your RouterOS devices configured metrics being exported to Prometheus, it's easy to visualize them with this [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)

 ## Setting up MKTXP to run as a Linux Service